PGTEC-VRAIN/SmartFlow/README.md

 - Convert the raw data into FIWARE Smart Data Models to standardize the format.

-- Facilitate the training of machine learning models and the creation of automated Airflow DAGs for pipeline execution.
+- The creation of automated Airflow DAGs for pipeline execution.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>